Emily Ratajkowski Flaunts Curves In Tiny Red Bikini With Snakeskin Pattern

 Emily Ratajkowski somehow manages to wow fans time and time again with her bikini snaps on Instagram.
 This time, she posed in a tiny red bikini with a sizzling snakeskin pattern.
 The top is pretty small, exposing her and allowing her to show off what she’s got.
 The bottom is likely a thong bikini bottom with a super high-v waist in a matching fabric.
 She dressed up her look with a gold collar and chunky bracelets on both of her arms.
 Many fans let Emily know how much they love the swimsuit from her Inamorata line, while others moaned that many of them were out of stock.

-Emrata, who designs all of the swimsuits in her Inamorata line, has found a way to turn her passion into a business.
+Ratajkowski, who designs all of the swimsuits in her Inamorata line, has found a way to turn her passion into a business.
 Her consistent flow of sexy and sometimes risque Instagram posts has won her over 19.2 million followers and counting.

 She was in Italy a few weeks ago, and spent tons of time soaking up the sun while hanging out in her bikinis.
-In particular, she posted a video of herself grabbing onto part of a boat while showing off her derriere in a thong, polka-dot bikini.
+In particular, she posted a video of herself grabbing onto part of a boat while showing off her backside in a thong, polka-dot bikini.

 The polka-dot seems to be a personal favorite for Emily, as she’s been photographed wearing different versions of the same look.
 It’s definitely flirty and fun, and while it’s chic, it’s still playful.